openconfig/reference/rpc/gnmi/gnmi-path-conventions.md

-# gNMI path encoding conventions

 ## Schema path encoding conventions for gNMI

-*Updated*: October 13, 2016
+**Updated**: October 13, 2016
-*Version*: 0.2.1
+**Version**: 0.2.1

-This document is a supplement to the gNMI specification, and provides additional guidelines and examples for path encoding.
+This document is a supplement to the [gNMI specification](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md), and provides additional guidelines and examples for path encoding.

 ### Path encoding

-Data model path encoding and decoding is required gNMI-compliant management stack.
+Data model path encoding and decoding is required in a gNMI-compliant management stack.
 For streaming telemetry, devices (targets) generate notifications, or updates, with an associated path and value.
 The data collector must interpret these paths efficiently.
-For device configuration, the NMS client must generate configuration data with an associated path, and pass the data to the target, which must correctly interpret the path against the appropriate data tree and apply the configuration.
+For device configuration, the NMS client generates configuration data with an associated path, and passes the data to the target, which must correctly interpret the path against the appropriate data tree and apply the configuration.

 ### Guidance for implementors

-Path encoding in gNMI uses a variant of XPATH syntax with the following rules. where list name and keys appear in the same path element.
-Some of the examples below assume YANG-modeled data since it is a common use case for gNMI, but gNMI has applicability to any data modeling where the data can be described in a tree structure.
+Path encoding in gNMI uses a variant of XPATH syntax with the following rules.
+Some of the examples below assume YANG-modeled data since it is a common use case for gNMI, but gNMI has applicability to any data modeling where the data can be described in a tree structure with hierarchical paths.

 *   subscription paths select the specified element and all of its descendents (i.e., is recursive)

-  `/interfaces/interface[name=Ethernet1/2/3]/state` -- all of the leaves in the state container, as well as leaves in descendent containers, e.g.:
+  `/interfaces/interface[name=Ethernet1/2/3]/state` -- all of the leaves in the state container, as well as leaves in descendent containers, e.g., including:

   ```
   /interfaces/interface[name=Ethernet1/2/3]/state/counters